tanvirs26/Predicting-Road-Accident-Risk-Kaggle-Project/README.md

 - Logistic Regression and Decision Tree trained in seconds
 - Random Forest took longer due to the large dataset size — n_jobs=-1 was used to split training across all CPU cores
-- No training curves are available since scikit-learn models do not produce loss vs epoch curves — models converge in a single fit call
 - Training was stopped automatically when the model converged or reached max_iter=1000 for Logistic Regression